leonardpin-br/python-scribus-boilerplate/README.md

 ### MySQL

 Having a MySQL database server is only necessary if you need communication with one.
 If your scripts do not access a database, you do not need it.

+If you will not use a database, remove te `import` statements.

 If you use a Database Management System (DBMS) different from MySQL, editing the code will be easy.